easybuilders/easybuild/docs/Code_style.rst

 Whitespace
 ~~~~~~~~~~

-Whitespace (i.e., spaces, tabs and newlines) is an integral part of Python syntax,
+Whitespace (i.e., spaces, tabs) is an integral part of Python syntax,
 and hence very important.

 In easyconfigs specifically, all **parameter definitions must be left-aligned**,